signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-core-and-pi-cold.md

 Edit the information below to match your pools desired configuration.
 {% endhint %}

-Issue a stake pool registration certificate.
+Copy vrf.vkey and poolMetaDataHash.txt to your cold machine and issue a stake pool registration certificate.

 {% tabs %}
 {% tab title="Cold Offline" %}